alinuxwebid/alinuxwebid.github.com/README.markdown

 `whatever@~: $ git clone git@github.com:alinuxwebid/alinuxwebid.github.com.git`

-After you git it, you'll see directory `alinuxwebid.github.com`. `cd alinuxwebid.github.com`, then you can generate static by typing `rake publish`.
+After you git it, you'll see directory `alinuxwebid.github.com`. `cd alinuxwebid.github.com`, then you can generate by typing `rake publish`.

 static site will generate on defaults directory `_sites` or `destination` value on `_config.yml`.